 down to earth happenings is a volunteer-led collection of potters who create a series of "happenings" to celebrate the connections between local food systems, artists, and community.
+The series ran from 2006-2010 and is being revived in 2020.

 In loving memory of MC Richards by Lyla Kaplan

-Twenty years later, I had a real "light-bulb moment" went I realized how natural it would be to celebrate functional art and food, makers and growers, and eaters and seers all together in one space.
+Twenty years later, I had a real AH-HAH moment went I realized how natural it would be to celebrate functional art and food, makers and growers, and eaters and seers all together in one space.
 At our first down to earth opening, Peggy Hartzell, an artist and activist, introduced herself by handing me a bottle of champagne saying, "Good job, this is something MC Richards would have liked.”
 MC had been her mentor.

 Not long after, I had a job interview at Camphill Village Kimberton Hills, an intentional eco-community that includes adults with developmental disabilities and is based on biodynamic agriculture and social therapy.
 I sat below a huge, beautiful MC painting with splashes of color in an urgent shout-out to life that had just been hung that very day.
 I learned that the last 15 years in her corporeal body were spent living and working at Kimberton Hills.
 Over the next few years, a clay sculpture showing the touch of her hands kept me company at my desk and nourished me.
 The Sankanac CSA gardens she had so deeply loved nourished me and my family.